mateusfugita/FTT-Cordova/README.md

 # FTT-Cordova
-An app developed with web languages (HTML, CSS and Javascript) and build with Cordova.
+A mobile app developed with web languages (HTML, CSS and Javascript) and built with Cordova.

 ## Features
 - **Feature 01:** Video Games API